We have only five rules, so they should be easy to remember and follow.1. Use your real name.

 .4.
 Flag responsibly.

-The “Abuse” flag should be used responsibly and for serious purposes.
+The “Breaking the Rules” flag should be used responsibly and for serious purposes.
 Any post breaking these rules can be flagged.
 A post with five or more flags is buried (though it is still visible through a click), and alerts moderators that other action may need to be taken.
 We are a small community and sometimes people do not flag when they read an offensive post, so if you see something, say something

 .5.
 Don’t share copyrighted material.